ZhiyangQi/ZhiyangQi.github.io/_pages/about.md

 # 🔥 News
+- *2026.03*: &nbsp;🤗 Multilingual KokoroChat is now publicly available on <a href='https://github.com/UEC-InabaLab/MultilingualKokoroChat'>GitHub</a>!
 - *2026.02*: &nbsp;📄 A paper (Multilingual KokoroChat) has been accepted to <a href='https://lrec2026.info/'>LREC 2026</a>!
 - *2025.12*: &nbsp;📄 A paper has been accepted to <a href='https://ncsp.jp/NCSP26/index.html'>NCSP'26</a>!
 - *2025.06*: &nbsp;📄 A journal paper has been accepted by the <a href='https://anlp.jp/guide/'>Journal of Natural Language Processing</a>!